Welcome to Then and Now, where each week we compare images of Manchester streets, landmarks and buildings from bygone days with how they look now.

 Boggart Hole Clough

-This week our main image shows Boggart Hole Clough, Blackley, as it was in 1910.
+This is Boggart Hole Clough, Blackley, as it was in 1910.
 It’s a postcard view looking down towards the Refreshment Rooms.

 The land at Blackley, which now forms an urban country park, was bought by the Manchester Corporation in 1894 for the use of the people of the city.